 Florence is one of the most photogenic cities in the world.
 Every corner you turn offers views of stunning architecture and art, making it the perfect backdrop for a photoshoot.
-If you’re planning a trip to Florence with your family or significant other, here’s how to pick the perfect Florence photographer and plan the perfect Florence photoshoot.
+If you’re planning a trip or visiting Florence with your family or significant other, here’s how to pick the perfect Florence photographer and plan the perfect Florence photoshoot.

 What to Look for When Choosing a Florence Photographer